 Vitamin C

-Red cabbage contains a bit higher amounts of vitamin C compared to green cabbage.
+Red cabbage contains slightly higher amounts of vitamin C compared to green cabbage.
+This makes it a good source since guinea pigs can’t synthesize vitamin C on their own.

 Vitamin A

 Purple cabbage has a great amount of vitamin A which is essential for guinea pigs.
+It contributes to healthy eye vision, immune system function, and skin health.

 Vitamin K

-Red cabbage contains more Vitamin K than other cabbages, which is why you should feed your guinea pig red cabbage only in moderation.
+Vitamin K is a fat-soluble vitamin that plays an essential role in maintaining guinea pig health.
+Red cabbage contains more Vitamin K than other cabbages, which is why you should feed it only in limited quantities.

-What Are the Health Benefits Of Purple Cabbage?
+What Are the Health Benefits of Purple Cabbage?

 Helps Digestion

 Guinea pigs have a hard time digesting because of their weak digestive system.
+Red cabbage helps eliminate digestive issues because it’s rich in fiber.

 Reduces Inflammation

-The right amount of red cabbage in guinea pigs’ diet assists in dealing with chronic inflammation.
+Red cabbage consists of antioxidants that help deal with inflammation from infections, diseases, or injuries.
+The right amount in guinea pigs’ diet assists in dealing with chronic inflammation.

-Develops Strong Bones And Teeth
+Develops Strong Bones and Teeth

 Vitamin K in red cabbage leads to stronger bones and teeth in guinea pigs.
+Including it in their diet can help develop stronger skeletal structure.

 Cardiovascular Protection

 The anthocyanins and antioxidants present in red cabbage provide cardiovascular protection.
+It also protects red blood cells.

 Boosts Immunity

-Vitamin C in red cabbage ensures boosting the immunity of a guinea pig.
+Vitamin C in red cabbage ensures boosted immunity for your guinea pig.
+A healthy immune system helps fight diseases and infections.

 Eliminates Free Radicals